-Do you ever feel unproductive at work?
-Like the time you spend reorganizing your desk or learning to use new office tools would be better spent finishing up that huge project you’ve been working on all quarter?
+Do you ever feel unproductive while you're working?
+Or like the time you spend reorganizing your desk or learning how to use new office tools and systems would be better spent finishing up that huge project you’ve been working on all quarter?

-Well, some of the things that you think of as an unproductive use of your time can actually make you more productive.
-And there are probably other factors affecting your personal productivity that you’ve never even thought about.
+Well, some of the things that you think of as an unproductive use of your time can actually make you more productive in the long run.
+And there are a myriad of other factors affecting your individual workplace productivity that you’ve probably never even thought about.

-Here are 3 things about workplace productivity that you might not know, but need to know.
+Here are three ways technology increases workplace productivity that you might not know yet, but need to know.

 Many employees are actually at their happiest when doing mundane tasks that don’t require much brain power, like organizing an email inbox at the end of each week or filling out a spreadsheet.